dnnsoftware/Dnn.Platform/mvc-pipeline.md

-# List of modified projects - sujested order of review
+# List of modified projects - suggested order of review

 ### Projects graph